-The improvements completed to date and those anticipated as part of Contract RR-12-4079 have been and will continue to be consistent with the Illinois Tollway's desire for sustainable facilities.
-It is anticipated that the improvements that were not completed as part of the original Facilities' Capital Program will be addressed as part of contract RR-12-4079 as budget permits.
+The improvements completed to date and those anticipated as part of Contracts RR-12-4079 and RR-12-4267 have been and will continue to be consistent with the Illinois Tollway's desire for sustainable facilities.
+It is anticipated that the improvements that were not completed as part of the original Facilities' Capital Program will be addressed as part of a future design contract with budget to be determined.

 The prototype master plan developed for the reconstruction of maintenance facilities has been implemented at Maintenance Facility M-1 (Alsip).
 Work was completed in 2015.
 Construction at Maintenance Facilities M-6 (Marengo) and M-7 (Rockford) was completed in 2018.
+The Construction of the M-7 Truck Wash was completed in 2019.
+The reconstruction of the M-8 Facility is scheduled to begin in 2020 with completion in 2021.

-In 2001, it was first recommended to program the replacement of deteriorated salt dome roofs throughout the system into a systemwide contract and to replace the vehicle storage building at Maintenance Facility M-1 by 2006.
+In 2001, it was first recommended to program the replacement of deteriorated salt dome roofs throughout the system into a system-wide contract and to replace the vehicle storage building at Maintenance Facility M-1 by 2006.
 That work has been completed, and to date, salt dome repair/replacement has been completed at Maintenance Facilities M-1, M-2, M-3, M-4, M-7, M-8, M-11 and M-12 and at the Illinois Route 251 salt dome.

 The majority of maintenance and miscellaneous facilities throughout the Illinois Tollway system have generally been assigned a condition rating of good over the previous four-year inspection cycle.
 These facilities typically only require minor repairs and continued routine maintenance.
-There were four facilities assigned a condition rating of poor during this period.
+There were five facilities assigned a condition rating of poor during this period.

-- Maintenance Facility M-3 (Park Ridge) - Maintenance Facility M-4 (Gurnee) - Maintenance Facility M-5 (Arlington Heights) - Maintenance Facility M-8 (Naperville) Construction beginning in 2019
+- Maintenance Facility M-3 (Park Ridge)

+- Maintenance Facility M-4 (Gurnee)

+- Maintenance Facility M-5 (Arlington Heights)

+- Maintenance Facility M-6 (Marengo)

+- Maintenance Facility M-8 (Naperville) Construction beginning in 2020